Fahmiali99/Fahmiali99/README.md

 # Hi there, I'm Fahmi
 I'm Fahmi Ali Husni from Indonesia, and i hope found new innovations for future.
-I really enjoy learning languages and frameworks like React and Laravel, as well as work in WordPress.
+I really enjoy learning languages and frameworks like React, NextJS, Angular and Laravel, as well as work in WordPress.
 I also interest to UI & UX and design in general.

 :mailbox: Reach me at : fahmiali130499@gmail.com